odea-project/qAlgorithms/report/discussion_tests.md

 cause issues during processing with qAlgorithms.
 As such, any test that would identify one of the ten measurements as defective is considered to be unreliable.

-[@todo] recovery of standards
-As a positive control, data from an UV degradation experiment was used.
+As a positive control, data from a UV degradation experiment was used.
 During the measurement, the column pressure was highly unstable.
 It is assumed that the individual measurements are both highly inconsistent for replicates and generally contain bad peak assignments due to the elution profile no longer being gaussian.
 A test which identifies these measurements as defective is considered to be viable.

+The mean DQSF values for the positive control average around 0.71, while those for the standard solution average 0.73.
+With one exception, the negative control measurements have the lowest DQSFs present in the dataset.
+The four highest DQSFs in the test data belong to blank measurements from two different series.

 # Developed Tests

-# Calculations not covered by qAlgorithms (remove?)
+# Calculations not covered by qAlgorithms
+// Diesen Abschnitt entfernen / kürzen?
+Ich halte es zwar für sinnvoll,
+// auf die Schritte hinzuweisen, die wir nicht abdecken, bin mir mit der
+// Umsetzung hier aber nicht sicher

 ## Preformance criteria - Fourier Transform:
 The fourier transform employed in FT-ICR and Orbitrap type mass